Salmon Street Springs

 Fountain in Portland, Oregon, U.S.

 Salmon Street Springs, or Salmon Street Fountain, is an outdoor water fountain at the intersection of Naito Parkway at Southwest Salmon in Tom McCall Waterfront Park in Portland, Oregon, United States.
 It was designed by Robert Perron Landscape Architects and Planners and dedicated in 1988.
 The fountain's three water displays, which are regulated by a computer, are called "bollards", "misters", and "wedding cake".

 According to Portland Parks & Recreation, the fountain can recycle up to 4,924 USgal of water per minute through as many as 137 of its 185 jets.
-Salmon Street Springs is considered "interactive" and open from 6:00am to 10:00pm during the Spring, Summer, and Fall months.
+Salmon Street Springs is considered "interactive" and open from 6:00 a.m. to 10:00 p.m. during the Spring, Summer, and Fall months.